Today we’re looking at a well-known product called Skald, from Beldt Labs.

 The company talks a good game with their marketing, and user reviews are generally strong.
-So let’s take a look under the covers and see if the product and claims stack-up.
+How do they stack up to other fat burners, like Slimvance and Lipo-6 Black Ultra Concentrate?
+Let’s take a look under the covers and see if Skald can measure up to their claims.

 Incorporated in California in 2011, Beldt Labs designs and sells high-quality performance supplements for MMA Fighters and explosive action athletes.
 Beldt has a number of pro athletes in their camp, including the highly successful Stephan Bonnar—UFC Hall of Famer perhaps best known for his gruelling brawl with Forest Griffin in April of 2005 to win the light heavyweight finals.